Ensembl/plant-scripts/pangenes/README.md

     5057	6652	7860
     5057	6818	7860

+## Inspection of result files

+In addition to the result files described in [Example 1](#example-1-default-pan-gene-analysis), there are different types of intermediate result files produced by the pipeline.
+Probably the most valuable files are those containing collinear gene models resulting from a pairwise WGA, which are stored in TSV format (see also this [section](#inspection-of-result-files)).
+For instance, let's inspect one such file, in this case produced with the GSal algorithm:

+    head test_rice_pangenes/_Oryza_nivara_v1.chr1.Oryza_sativa.IRGSP-1.0.chr1.algGSal.overlap0.5.tsv

+    gene:Os01g0100466   gene:Os01g0100466   Oryza_nivara_v1.chr1    1173    segment_collinear   Oryza_sativa.IRGSP-1.0.chr1:1:116866-118039(-)  segment Oryza_sativa.IRGSP-1.0.chr1 1173    NULL    NULL    NULL    100.00  1   NA;1:116866-118039(-)
+    ...
+    gene:ONIVA01G00100  gene:ONIVA01G00100  Oryza_nivara_v1.chr1    7827    ortholog_collinear  gene:Os01g0100100   gene:Os01g0100100   Oryza_sativa.IRGSP-1.0.chr1 7827    NULL    NULL    NULL    100.00  1   1:104920-116326(+);1:2982-10815(+)
+    ...

+Note that there are two types of rows: ortholog_collinear and segment_collinear.
+The first type describe a pair of collinear genes from two input taxa, their respective genomic coordinates and the length of their overlap in the underlying WGA.
+The second type indicate cases where a gene model in a taxon overlaps a genomic segment in another.

+In addition, each of these TSV files have a matching logfile with extension .queue.
+In our example, that would be:

+    test_rice_pangenes/_Oryza_nivara_v1.chr1.Oryza_sativa.IRGSP-1.0.chr1.algGSal.overlap0.5.tsv.queue

+These files also contain useful:

+    # WGA blocks: N50 28614 median 2731
+    # 28644 genes mapped (75.4% in 3+blocks) ...
+(2 unmapped)
+    # 29008 genes mapped (76.1% in 3+blocks) ... (reverse, 4 unmapped)
+    # 26241 collinear gene pairs , 6561 collinear segments, 1.031 hits/gene

+The first line summarizes the length of the blocks that make up the WGA, which will be shorter for poor assemblies.
+The 2nd and 3rd line indicate how many of the gene models from the two compared taxa/annotations were actually mapped in the WGA, in both directions (A->B and B->A).
+The 4th line reports how many collinear gene pairs and segments where found, and how many hits in the WGA were found on average per gene.

+These files can be analyzed in bulk in the terminal for quality control, for instance with:

+    grep "collinear gene pairs" *Mmap.overlap0.5.tsv.queue | perl -lane 'print $F[1]' | sort -r

 ## Plotting the results

 Data files produced can be plotted in many ways, for instance in Rstudio,